 Aware of Bruce’s return and frustrated at the apparent lack of action to deal with him, Edward I of England wrote to his military commander in Scotland, Aymer de Valence, expressing ‘great wonder at having no news of Sir Aymar de Valence and his forces since he went to Ayr, if they have done any exploit or pursued the enemy.’1 He accused de Valence of being over cautious and informed him of his ‘great and not unnatural wonder at hitherto having no news from him how he and other lieges lately despatched to Ayr have succeeded in crushing the Scottish rebels, or following them, or what they purpose doing afterwards.’2

 Spurred on by his king’s letter de Valence, a cousin of Bruce, began preparations to move south from Ayr towards Glen Trool with a small cavalry force supported by 700 archers along with 800 highlanders sent by John of Argyll.
-1,500 Border foot were mustered at Carlisle and a further 1,000 men from Lancaster and 1,500 from Cumberland and Westmoreland were summoned by Edward I. The highlanders and men from the uplands of northern England would have been well suited to the rugged and mountainous terrain of Galloway.
+1,500 Border foot were mustered at Carlisle with a further 1,000 men from Lancaster and 1,500 from Cumberland and Westmoreland summoned by Edward I. The highlanders and men from the uplands of northern England would have been well suited to the rugged and mountainous terrain of Galloway.

-Sir Robert de Clifford with a small detachment was sent to keep watch at the Water of Cree to the west of Glen Trool and from Carlisle 70 horsemen and 40 archers with 300 Tynedale men under Sir Geoffrey de Mowbray were dispatched by Edward I himself to Glen Trool in a special search for Bruce between 10 April and 3 May.
+Sir Robert de Clifford with a small detachment was sent to keep watch at the Water of Cree to the west of Glen Trool and from Carlisle 70 horsemen and 40 archers with 300 Tynedale men under Sir Geoffrey de Mowbray was dispatched by Edward I himself to Glen Trool in a special search for Bruce between 10 April and 3 May.
 This is generally accepted as the occasion for the ‘battle’ of Glen Trool.
 However, as the English records show it was de Moubray and not de Valence that raided Glen Trool in April 1307.3 The inscription on Bruce’s Stone incorrectly records that a battle took place there in March.

 On 11 June, de Valence led a force out from Ayr into Carrick and on into Glen Trool to hunt Bruce.
 A.A.M.
 Duncan in his translation of Barbour’s The Bruce states that de Valence’s raid and fight in Glen Trool can be placed between 12-23 June 1307 and succeeded in forcing Bruce out of the glen.
 Duncan mentions that Bruce was chased to ‘Glenheur’, but it appears that he has mixed this up with the failed ambush on 30 May.5